evmar/jjtut/text/basics.md

 Parent commit: zzzzzzzz 00000000 (empty) (no description set)
 ```

+This is not saying "there is a new file named `foo` that is ready to add".
+It is
+saying "the current commit contains a file add named `foo`".

-You can also see this by running `jj diff`, which shows a diff of the current
+You can also see this by running `jj diff`, which shows the diff of a commit:
-commit:

 ```
 $ jj diff